 More Street Trivia:

-When traveling around Phoenix, it is handy to know that it is laid out in one mile grids between major streets.
-As one travels north from Indian School Road to Camelback Road, one has traveled one mile.
+When traveling around Phoenix, it is handy to know that it is generally laid out in one mile grids between major streets.
+For example, as one travels north from Indian School Road to Camelback Road, one has traveled one mile.